llord1/llord1.github.io/LegalSurvey.md

 Column categories: Very Frequently; Frequently; Occasionally; Rarely; Very Rarely; Never.

 Row categories:

 Any form of sign language

 English

 Saint Lucian Kwéyòl (Antillean Creole/Patios)

 Haitian Creole

 French

 Spanish

 Papiamento

 Portuguese

 Dutch

-Any form of sign language
-Hindi (or any Indian subcontinental language not mentioned) Arabic (or any Mediterranean language not mentioned) Swahili (or any African language not mentioned) Russian (or any Eurasian language not mentioned) Japanese
+Hindi (or any Indian subcontinental language not mentioned)

+Arabic (or any Mediterranean language not mentioned)

+Swahili (or any African language not mentioned)

+Russian (or any Eurasianlanguage not mentioned)

+Japanese

 Mandarin

 While this survey cannot acquire data from past clients, this question aims to collect data on the languages that lawyers commonly encounter.
 The language one speaks is not guaranteed to be what one will encounter.
 It will be interesting to note where the client and lawyer languages overlap and where they do not.
 Answering is not optional here as this information is crucial to the survey.